dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. The financial-services industry has been undergoing a revolution.
 But the driving force is not overhyped blockchain applications such as Bitcoin.
 It is a revolution built on artificial intelligence, big data, and the Internet of Things.
 1. Patchwork oversight not sufficient for crypto
 1. In a world where hardware, software and data are increasingly commoditized, governance is the only defensible asset for crypto networks.
+1. Unlike traditional stock markets, Bitcoin and crypto is traded globally and can be influenced by companies or countries across the world deciding to support it or crack down on it.
+This results in both upwards and downwards cycles happening a lot faster.